ericgitonga/utilities/file_organizer/readme.md

   /home/user/Downloads/desktop.ini - Reason: in skip list
 ```

+## Logging

+The File Organizer creates timestamped log files in the `logs` directory.
+These logs contain detailed information about the organization process, including:

+- Files processed
+- Files skipped and the reasons
+- Success/failure status
+- Performance metrics
+- Errors and warnings

+Log files are named with a timestamp pattern: `file_organizer_YYYYMMDD_HHMMSS.log`

 ## Security Features

 - **Path Traversal Protection**: Validates that all file operations remain within the intended directory